medic/cht-core/README.md

 * runs serially in any order.

 * is repeatable, it can run multiple times on the same document without negative effect.
 You can use the `transitions` property on a document to determine if a transition has run.

 Callback arguments:

 * callback(err, true)

-  The document is saved and `ok` property value is false if error is truthy.
+  The document is saved and `ok` property value is false if `err` is truthy.
-  Use this when transition needs to be re-run, and document is still consistent (can be saved).

 * callback(err)

-  Unknown state, the document is not saved and transitions pipeline breaks, error is logged.
-Transition only runs again on next change.
+  The document is saved and `ok` property value is false if `err` is truthy.
+  Use this when a transition fails and should be re-run.

 * callback()

   Nothing to be done, the document is not saved and next transition continues.
-  Transition will run again on next change.
+  Transitions will run again on next change.